 1. Spam Complaints

-Spam complaints stem from recipients who have taken the time to notify their provider of unwanted or unsolicited email.
+Spam complaints stem from recipients who have taken the time to notify their provider of unwanted or unsolicited emails.
 As you might imagine, spam complaints are a factor in sender reputation.

 Due to the obvious connection to deliverability, spam complaints tend to be overvalued in terms of their impact.
 Spam complaints are important, but they’re only one element of the equation.
 They shouldn’t be viewed as be-all and end-all.

 2. Hard Bounces

 Hard bounces are emails that are permanently undeliverable.
 The most common cause for hard bounces is sending to email addresses that do not exist or have been decommissioned.

-Some turnover is to be expected for email addresses and, accordingly, a certain number of hard bounces are to be expected.
-For most industries a hard bounce rate somewhere around 1% is acceptable.
-You can find an industry by industry breakdown in this report.
+Some turnover is expected for email addresses, and accordingly, a certain number of hard bounces are expected.
+For most industries, a hard bounce rate somewhere around 1% is acceptable.
+You can find an industry-by-industry breakdown in this report.

-An excessive amount of hard bounces is common for “spray and pray” spammers.
-They’re viewed by spam filters as a sign that you’re not familiar with those you’re sending to.
+Excessive hard bounces are expected for “spray and pray” spammers.
+Spam filters view them as a sign that you’re not familiar with those you’re sending to.
 Over time, hard bounces can diminish your reputation and lead to blocks.

 3. Soft Bounces

 Soft bounces are the counterpart of hard bounces.
 Soft bounces are emails that are temporarily undeliverable.
 They can be caused by something benign like a full inbox, a down mail server, or an email message that’s too large.
 Soft bounces can also be spam-related.
 Mail servers can block your email if your domain, IP, or sending address is blacklisted.
 Blocks can also be triggered by issues in your message content, like overly promotional copy, overreliance on images, and poorly constructed code.

-A large number of soft bounces – and particularly repeated soft bounces – are viewed by filters as a sign of spam.
+Many soft bounces – particularly repeated soft bounces – are viewed by filters as a sign of spam.
 It’s a good idea to suppress contacts after a certain amount of soft bounces.
 Many systems will do so automatically based on a user-defined threshold (usually two or three soft bounces).